Shock at 'un-Dutch' mass shooting

-"Alphen aan den Rijn will never be the same," said one of about 5,400 messages on an electronic condolence register opened in the town where the 24-year-old man went on the rampage on Saturday.
+"Alphen aan den Rijn will never be the same," said one of about 8,200 messages on an electronic condolence register opened in the town where the 24-year-old man went on a rampage Saturday.

 "Why?
 We are incredulous and shocked," said another.
 "The Netherlands lost its innocence."

-Gunman Tristan van der Vlis entered the De Ridderhof shopping mall in the town about 40 kilometres (25 miles) southwest of Amsterdam at around lunchtime on Saturday when it was packed with children and their parents.
+Gunman Tristan van der Vlis entered the De Ridderhof shopping mall in the town about 40 kilometres (25 miles) southwest of Amsterdam around lunchtime on Saturday, when it was packed with children and their parents.

-The man then shot himself, taking the motive for the mass killing with him to the grave.
+After his shooting spree, the man then turned the gun on himself, taking the motive for the mass killing with him to the grave.

 In a farewell letter to his parents made public overnight, Van der Vlis said he was unhappy and wanted to commit suicide but made no mention of killing others.

-Dutch churches held memorial services for the victims on Sunday as the media analysed the "un-Dutch" nature of the shooting, which they said was more common in countries like the United States.
+Dutch churches held memorial services for the victims on Sunday as the media analysed the shooting, which they said was more common in countries like the United States.

-"An un-Dutch drama," the NOS public broadcaster labelled the killing.
+The NOS public broadcaster labelled the killing an "un-Dutch drama."

 But disaster management professor Eelco Dykstra told the station: "This type of thing can happen anywhere."

-If one counted the number of mass shootings proportional to country size, Europe "is more affected than America," he said.
+Relative to population size, Europe "is more affected than America," by mass killings, he said.